oracle/weblogic-kubernetes-operator/documentation/site/content/samples/azure-kubernetes-service/model-in-image.md

 sample-weblogic-operator-sa   1         9m5s
 ```

 Install the operator.
 The operator’s Helm chart is located in the kubernetes/charts/weblogic-operator directory.
-This sample installs the operator using Helm charts from Github.
+This sample installs the operator using Helm charts from GitHub.
 It may take you several minutes to install the operator.

 ```shell
 $ helm repo add weblogic-operator https://oracle.github.io/weblogic-kubernetes-operator/charts --force-update